qauchida/qauchida.github.io/essays/final-project-idea.md

 ## Beyond the Basics
 - app messaging capabilities between female members
 - Cool promotional video with interview footage of UH female CS faculty/students
-- graphical representation of all registered users with a supportive messages
+- graphical representation of all registered users with supportive messages
 - ratings of internships
 - notification system for new scholarships, internships, events, etc.